-If you’re entitled to more benefit because of a change, you will normally only be awarded the extra from the time that you tell us.
+If you’re entitled to more benefit because of a change, you will normally only be awarded the extra benefit from the time that you tell us.
 We won’t be able to backdate it.

 If you’re entitled to less benefit because of a change, your benefit will reduce from the date the change occurred.
 If you’ve been overpaid, we will ask for the money back.

 If you don’t tell us about a change that affects the amount of Council Tax Reduction you receive, even if it wasn't deliberate, we may fine you £70 as a penalty.

 If you deliberately don’t tell us about a change, we or the Department for Work and Pensions may investigate you for benefit fraud and prosecute you if you are found guilty.